18 days Amazing walking holidays, Everest Base Camp trekking in Nepal

 Day 16: Lukla to Kathmandu.

-Upon arrival back in Kathmandu you will be met by our Earthbound Expeditions representative and transferred to the Dwarika's hotel.
+Upon arrival back in Kathmandu you will be met by our Earthbound Expeditions representative and transferred to the Hotel.

 Today is spent at leisure in Kathmandu.
-In the evening the management Will host a farewell dinner with cultural show.
+In the evening we Will host you a farewell dinner with cultural show.

 Want to see spectacular breathtaking mountain panoramas (?), the Everest base camp and Kala Pattar trek is without equal, if you like to walk, this is one of the most inspiring places in the world , Everest base camp trek Nepal is listed as 50 places to see before you die..!!